 Wrapping-up

-This blog-post includes ideas that you may have encountered in the past, but I wanted to consolidate them concisely in one place.
+This blog post includes ideas you may have encountered in the past, but I wanted to consolidate them concisely.
 It surely helps me whenever I update my LinkedIn profile.

-Hope you find this content valuable.
-If you have any comments and suggestions, feel free to reach out (my LinkedIn profile).
+I hope you find this content valuable.
+If you have any comments or suggestions, feel free to reach out (my LinkedIn profile).

 Cheers,